QubitPi/management-blogs/docs/_posts/2021-08-18-openstack.md

 ![openstack-conceptual-architecture.png not loaded property]({{ "/assets/img/openstack-conceptual-architecture.png" | relative_url}})

+### Logical architecture

+To design, deploy, and configure OpenStack, administrators must understand the logical architecture.

+OpenStack consists of several independent parts, named the **OpenStack services**.
+All services authenticate through a common **Identity service**.
+Individual services interact with each other through public APIs, except where privileged administrator commands are necessary.

 ## Use Cases (Learn from Others)

 * [How Yahoo!
 Uses Neutron for Ironic](https://www.openstack.org/videos/summits/tokio-2015/how-yahoo-uses-neutron-for-ironic)